 Response to Local Government & Social Care Ombudsman report

-The Local Government & Social Care Ombudsman LGSCO today published a report criticising Richmond Council and Achieving for Children for not effectively supporting children with special educational needs and disabilities (SEND).
+The Local Government & Social Care Ombudsman LGSCO has published a report criticising Richmond Council and Achieving for Children for not effectively supporting children with special educational needs and disabilities (SEND).

 Ian Dodds, Director of Children’s Services for Richmond Council, said:

 “Providing high quality special educational needs and disability services and appropriate support for the children and families who need them is a number one priority for Richmond Council and Achieving for Children.

 “Implementation of the 2014 SEND Reforms has been an enormous challenge for all local councils, particularly in a context of increasing need for support and raised expectations without adequate government funding to support their effective delivery to all the children and families who need them.